About Us

 At New Story, we have 8 ‘house rules’:

-• At the very heart of what we believe is not a list of rules or systems or ideals of perfection.
+Jesus is the bullseye.
+At the very heart of what we believe is not a list of rules or system or ideal of perfection.
 It’s a relationship with a person: Jesus.

 • There should be a direct relationship between the quality of relational commitment and your right to speak hard truths into someone’s life (confrontation).
 If your willingness to confront exceeds your level of relational commitment, you are a jerk.
 If your level of relational commitment exceeds your willingness to confront, you are a coward.